-John Upton is a freelance journalist specializing in science, climate, and the environment.
-He studied ecology and environmental science at James Cook University, which is next to that great reef in tropical northeastern Australia, and he has a master’s degree in business.
+John Upton is a freelance journalist specializing in coverage of science, climate, and the environment.
+He studied ecology and environmental science at James Cook University, which is next to that resplendent barrier reef in Australia, and he has a master’s degree in business.